Mother’s Day is just another day with the people who make us mothers. The reality is, it’s going to be messy.

-This morning, like every morning, I came downstairs, with two frantic-for-breakfast kids in my wake.
+This morning, like every morning, I came downstairs, with three frantic-for-breakfast kids in my wake.
 The view upon opening the fridge stopped me in my tracks.

 There, on the middle shelf was a beautiful sight – a growler of dark roasted coffee, cold pressed for 24 hours.
 A full jug of coffee goodness.
 Even better, on it, a handwritten note from my husband proclaiming, ‘Happy Mother’s Day’.

 Yes, my friends, this man is a keeper.
 Today, as you know as you read this, is Friday.
 It is not Mother’s Day.

 Delighted and excited to try some, I first did what mothers do; I made the kids breakfast and made sure they had water and anything they might need from me before trying to pour myself a cup.